lake4790k/CarND-Vehicle-Detection/WRITEUP.md

 I implemented this logic in `StableCars`.
 Here I store the bounding boxes from the last N frames.
 On every frame I add all the boxes from the N last frames to the heatmap, but the older frames are added with an exponential decay (`alpha`), eg. the current bounding boxes have weight 1, the previous frame 0.9, before that 0.81, etc. I then apply the thresholding over this heatmap that is built from the last N frames.

+This way the exponential decaying is tracking the real hot spots in time, the location information is not lost from frame to frame.

 The processing is run from `Main` notebook, these were the parameters I used for the video: